ericnewton/many-lives/README.md

 I also wanted to see how one might run computations in parallel, and what effect that would have the code and the performance.

-Here are some numbers from my laptop, a 2020 M1 Macbook.
-The number provided here is generations per second for a particular pattern to run for 1000 generations.
+Here are some numbers from several personal computers, a 2020 M1 Macbook, an inexpensive NUC and a RaspberryPi 5.
+The number provided here is generations per second for a [particular pattern](https://conwaylife.com/wiki/R-pentomino) to run for 1000 generations.

 Language          | Generations/sec (m1 mac) | AMD Ryzen 7 5700U | Raspberry 5
 ------------      | ------------- | ------------